Immortals-Robotics/Tyr/README.md

-# Odin god of gods
+# Loki, God of mischief